 The mission of Riverwood Foundation is to raise money for Riverwood Healthcare Center to improve the quality of care for the communities we serve.
-We offer a variety of ways to support Riverwood’s mission through fundraising events such as the Annual Golf Tournament and Gala Event.
+We offer a variety of ways to support Riverwood’s mission through fundraising events such as our annual summer Golf Tournament (2017 Holes fore Hospice registration) and fall Gala event.

 Riverwood Foundation wants to build relationships with donors who feel a special connection to the facility and the services we provide to the community.
 Our desire is to connect with each donor individually to learn more about their passions and how they intersect with Riverwood Healthcare Center.